smarter-sh/community/community-membership.md

 - Sponsored by 2 reviewers. **Note the following requirements for sponsors**:
     - Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.
-    - Sponsors must be reviewers or approvers in at least one OWNERS file within one of the [Kubernetes GitHub organizations]*.
+    - Sponsors must be reviewers or approvers in at least one OWNERS file within one of the [Smarter GitHub organizations]*.
     - Sponsors must be from multiple member companies to demonstrate integration across community.
 - **[Open an issue][membership request] against the kubernetes/org repo**
    - Ensure your sponsors are @mentioned on the issue
    - Complete every item on the checklist ([preview the current version of the template][membership template])
    - Make sure that the list of contributions included is representative of your work on the project.
 - Have your sponsoring reviewers reply confirmation of sponsorship: `+1`
-- Once your sponsors have responded, your request will be reviewed by the [Kubernetes GitHub Admin team], in accordance with their [SLO].
+- Once your sponsors have responded, your request will be reviewed by the [Smarter GitHub Admin team], in accordance with their [SLO].
 Any missing information will be requested.

 \* _Excluding the [Contributor Playground repository].
 It is configured to allow non-org members to be included in OWNERS files for contributor tutorials and workshops._

-### Kubernetes Ecosystem
+### Smarter Ecosystem

-There are related [Kubernetes GitHub organizations], such as [kubernetes-sigs].
+There are related [Smarter GitHub organizations], such as [kubernetes-sigs].
-We are currently working on automation that would transfer membership in the Kubernetes organization to any related orgs automatically, but such is not the case currently.
+We are currently working on automation that would transfer membership in the Smarter organization to any related orgs automatically, but such is not the case currently.
 If you are a member of one of these Orgs, you are implicitly eligible for membership in related orgs, and can request membership when it becomes relevant, by creating a PR directly or [opening an issue][membership request]